 The concept of hyper-reality was first popularized by philosopher Jean Baudrillard in Simulacra and Simulation (1981), long before the emergence of computer-powered virtuality, and describes a state of affairs in which representation becomes reality for us.
 For Baudrillard, our lives do not participate in reality, and have not for a while.
 In a progression that can be understood either historically or existentially, Baudrillard posits our experience of the lived world as having gone from interaction with reality to interaction with simulation to, finally, interaction with mere “simulacra,” or pure and untethered representation.

 At some point, our “simulations” of reality – meaning the reproduction of our experience of the world – may have been more or less faithful representations, and we were fully aware of their limitations; Baudrillard calls this state of affairs a “sacramental” order.
-However, especially with the technologically-enabled mass production of images, we come to be aware of their shortcomings; we begin to wonder how closely a representation aligns with the reality to which it is meant to point; Baudrillard terms this “malefice,” and tends to be iconoclastic as suspicions arise that representations are merely “fake news.”
+However, especially with the technologically-enabled mass production of images, we come to be aware of their shortcomings, and begin to wonder how closely a representation aligns with the reality to which it is meant to point; Baudrillard terms this “malefice,” a state of affairs that tends to be iconoclastic as suspicions arise that representations are merely “fake news.”
 This, then, gives way to a disconnection between reality and representation in which our simulations pretend to image reality, but really do not; in fact, they hide the fact that they are fictive.
 Baudrillard playfully understands this as “sorcery”; think of clothes that are pre-faded and pre-torn, masquerading as something they are not.
-Finally, our images take on a life of their own, such that the signs and symbols with which we live are never intended to correspond to any particular reality.
+Finally, our images take on a life of their own, such that the signs and symbols with which we live are never intended to correspond to anything outside of themselves.
 The simulation become more real to us that its referent, if there is one at all.
-At that point, the representations take on a life of their own, and they become “simulacra.”
+At that point, the representations are their own reality, and they become “simulacra.”

 Imagine a much-less literal form of The Matrix without being hooked up to feeding tubes, but also never waking up in the Nebuchadnezzer.
 In fact, in a nod to Baudrillard’s influence, there is a scene toward the beginning of the movie in which Neo hides his code cache in a hollowed-out copy of Simulacra and Simulation.
 Later, Morpheus quotes Baudrillard: “Welcome to the desert of the real.”